 Your dentist can answer any questions you may have about techniques used to improve your smile.
 The condition of your teeth and desired result you want often dictates the best procedure.
-If you are considering a treatment, there are a few questions you can ask your dentist before deciding if a particular procedure is right for you.
+If you are considering a treatment, there are a few questions you can ask before deciding if a particular procedure is right for you.

 What should I look for in a cosmetic dentist?

-In order to make sure your dentist is skilled in cosmetic dentistry, the American Academy of Cosmetic Dentistry (AACD) recommends that you ask your dentist for the following items before undergoing treatment:
+The American Academy of Cosmetic Dentistry (AACD) recommends that you ask your dentist for the following items before undergoing treatment:

 Your dentist can answer the questions you have about the techniques used to improve your smile.
 The condition of your teeth and your desired result often indicate the best procedure for you.